 Introducing seeds, parts of plants, kinds of trees and leaves, herbs and spices and what plants give us.

-The Toddler Room provides a secure base from which 18 months olds can explore, through toys, role play, messy and creative play, construction and problem solving.
-The room is large with lots of space for toddlers to develop their mobility and explore the environment around them, knowing their key person is never too far away.
-They also have access to the practical life quiet room in preparation for learning at the next level.
-Toddlers also have the opportunity to rest and sleep throughout the day.
-Daily activities are tailored to support the three Prime areas of development (as above).
+The Toddler Room provides a secure base from which 2 year old's can explore.
+The room is large with lots of space for the children to develop their mobility and explore the environment around them, knowing their key person is never too far away.

 During your child’s day at nursery we supply snacks at morning break, this includes fruit, water and milk.
-At lunchtime, we prepare a hot two course meal with a varied healthy menu.
-Special diets can be adhered to.
+At lunchtime, parents can provide a health packed lunch or opt to purchase a hot cooked lunch at an additional cost.

 Can we please ask that in the warmer weather you could supply a sun hat and sun cream and in the winter a warm coat, hat, gloves and Wellingtons.

-Garden Area: An area where children are encouraged to take controlled risks and explore the tyres, camouflage netting and uneven ground.
+Garden Area: An area where children are encouraged to take controlled risks and explore.
 There is also a “Mud Kitchen” for children to use their imaginations to explore and investigate what mud can do using various tools and water.
-There is also some large climbing apparatus, balancing beams, pirate’s ship, slide and large sit in sandpit.
+There is also some climbing apparatus, balancing beams and role play activities.

 We provide an extensive range of developmentally appropriate equipment which is carefully chosen in order to further children’s development in all areas of learning.

-We enhance the Framework of the Early Years Foundation Stage by embracing the principle that young children learn through play and experimenting, a philosophy to which we are absolutely committed.
+We enhance the Framework of the Early Years Foundation Stage buy embracing the principle that young children learn through play and experimenting, a philosophy to which we are absolutely committed.

 THE EARLY YEARS FOUNDATION STAGE is the curriculum that covers both the WELFARE and LEARNING AND DEVELOPMENT of young children from Birth to the end of their first year in School.